nl4opt/nl4opt-subtask1-baseline/README.md

 Subtask-1 (NER) Baseline Tutorial

-This repo is adapted from the [baseline repo](https://github.com/amzn/multiconer-baseline/) used by the [MultiCoNER competition](https://multiconer.github.io/).
-The baseline model is built upon the XLM-RoBERTa-base CRF model.
+This pretrained baseline transformer model is adapted from a [popular NER competition](https://multiconer.github.io/) that leverages the XLM-RoBERTa-base model.

 ## Setting up the code environment